DePayFi/public-documentation/docs/payments/plugins/shopify.md

 Follow the link and make sure you click "Activate DePay".

 Your customers can now select "DePay" as payment option during checkout.

+## Test Mode for Payments

+You can activate "Test Mode" for DePay's Shopify Payment Gateway to test how your customers pay for their orders, and to test how you and your staff process those orders.

+When test mode is enabled, no actual transactions are carried out.
+However, you can still test the wallet connection and explore the payment suggestion process.